 Best of luck!
 Let me know if you found this useful.

 This post took 16 years to test and 4 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!